karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 However, the choice between direct installation and using a plugin should be based on your specific needs, the scale of your projects, and your team's familiarity with managing Jenkins and its environments.
 Plugins can offer convenience and easier setup for teams that prefer a more integrated approach within the Jenkins UI.
 On the other hand, direct installation offers more control and flexibility, which can be crucial for complex projects.

-#### Option 2: Install build tools directly on the server where Jenkins is running
+#### Method 2: Install build tools directly on the server where Jenkins is running

 ##### Option 2.1: Install build tools in a Jenkins container